 Steve has worked in State Government for over 20 years and has experience in leadership and Governance.
 He has been involved in emergency services and response groups and is a qualified investigator.
 Steve has been involved in Triathlon for a number of years through competing, coaching and is one of TWA’s senior Technical Officials.
 He is Chairperson of the Technical Reference Panel and also a member of Triathlon Australia”s Ethics and Integrity Panel.

 Meredith Hammat has a long term interest in working with not-for-profit, member based organisations.
 In her current role as Secretary of Unions WA she represents 30 affiliated unions with 150,000 members in WA.
-She has a Masters degree, is Chair of the Australian Super WA Advisory Board and a member of the State Training Board and the WA Sustainable Health Review Panel.
-She took up triathlon after having kids and found it a great way to encourage the whole fmaily to lead an active lifestyle.
+She has a Masters degree and is a member of the State Training Board and the My Leave Board.
+She took up triathlon after having kids and found it a great way to encourage the whole family to lead an active lifestyle.

 Ann holds a Bachelor of Commerce with 15 years experience in Business Development and Account Management.
 She has a particular interest in non-for-profit, member-based organisations and the associated member & customer experience.